Ben Avon and neighbours from Linn of Quoich

 Beinn Bhreac from Beinn a' Chaorainn

-Just 5km of grass-covered moorland separates Beinn a' Chaorainn from Beinn Bhreac, but can feel a bit of a tedious slog !
+Just 5km of grass-covered moorland separates Beinn a' Chaorainn from Beinn Bhreac, but crossing its damp and undulating terrain can feel a bit of a tedious slog !

-Initially on a worn path through scree, descent from Beinn a' Chaorainn's cairn, aiming southwards.
-As the path becomes more indistinct, begin turning west-south-west and drop to the flat Moine Bhealaidh.
+Initially on a worn path through scree, descend from Beinn a' Chaorainn's cairn aiming southwards.
+As the path becomes more indistinct, begin turning south-east and drop to the flat Moine Bhealaidh.

-The terrain now grassy, is interspersed with occasional wet peat hags and burns that can be rough underfoot, testing ankles.
-Beyond the peat hags, you should be able to trace a faint path to follow southwards.
+The terrain now grassy underfoot, is interspersed with occasional wet peat hags and burns that can be rough test for ankles.
+Beyond the peat hags, a faint path can be picked up to follow southwards.

-As this path begins uphill, it becomes more obvious and ends up on the stoney ground between the two tops on Beinn Bhreac.
-Turn east over a minor rise to reach the cairn on Beinn Bhreac's main summit .
+As this path begins to rise gentle uphill, it becomes more distinct before ending up on the stoney ground between the two tops on Beinn Bhreac - turn east over a minor rise to reach the cairn on Beinn Bhreac's main summit .
 Nice views south !

 7. Return to Linn of Dee